Green conservatism: Austria

 The Austrian environmental movement (USB) was founded in 1973, out of this, the Electoral community for citizens' initiatives and environmental protection (WBU) has emerged.
 The WBU was thereby a grouping with bourgeois, liberal and conservative sides, which also did not shy away from the right-wing extremist spectrum.

 The United Greens of Austria (VGÖ) was founded in 1982, this represented the bourgeois wing of the movement.
 By former members VGÖ later the Civil Green Austria (BGÖ) was founded.

 The Free Party Salzburg (FPS) claims to be the only party that advocates that no genetically modified seed funds may be spread and has advocated against genetic engineering.
 It calls for a ban on glyphosate and it "deals with the green issues in Salzburg".

 The second Kurz government of the Republic of Austria that was in office from 7 January 2020, to 11 October 2021, introduced a governing program that combines typically green political concepts such as environmental protection but also typically conservative positions on topics such as integration, migration and economic policy.

 Denmark

-In Denmark, the Conservative People's Party advocates conservative policies, while being a part of the green bloc of Folketinget.
+In Denmark, the Conservative People's Party advocates conservative policies, while being a part of the blue bloc of Folketinget.
 They opposed the Danish 2016 Agriculture Reform due to environmental concerns.